 Some things to keep in mind while packing…

 - Oaxaca in November is hot and sunny during the day, but after dark, the temperature drops considerably.
 Throughout the winter months in Oaxaca, nighttime temps could be called sweater weather.
 However, the nights during the Muertos celebrations tend to be some of the coldest of the year.
 The locals call it frío de muertos: cold of the dead.
 Perhaps the cold is only more noticeable since the majority of the celebrations occur outside, at night, ‘til dawn.
 Either way, you’ll want to bring a good warm coat.
+(A note from Alden: I always packing tights to go under my dress, but never end up needing them.
+Just a cozy poncho has always served me well.)

 - Although the days can get quite hot, remember that Oaxaca is somewhat conservative in dress.
 While the sheer number of tourists means that no locals are shocked to see shorts or a tank top, you can avoid unwanted attention and connect more easily with Oaxacans if you’re dressed more modestly than you might during similar temperatures in the U.S.

 - For footwear, practicality is key.
 Even in the city, certain neighborhoods are cobblestoned and sidewalks are often cracked or uneven.
 In the villages, many roads remain unpaved.
 And the cemeteries are very difficult to navigate, even in the most sensible shoes.
 Keep this in mind when selecting footwear.
+Boots are always a good bet.

 When you arrive, make sure to spend some time in these beautiful artisan fashion stores.